LightSquared gains breathing space with Inmarsat payment

-LONDON Inmarsat (ISA.L) said it had received an overdue $56.25 million payment from LightSquared, the U.S. group attempting to build a mobile network using the British satellite firm's spectrum, and in return it would suspend further payments until 2014.
+LONDON Inmarsat (ISA.L) said it had received an overdue $56.25 million (34.92 million pounds) payment from LightSquared, the U.S. group attempting to build a mobile network using the British satellite firm's spectrum, and in return it would suspend further payments until 2014.

 The agreement gives LightSquared, which is backed by Philip Falcone's Harbinger Capital Partners, breathing space to gain regulatory clearance for the network, Inmarsat said in a statement on Friday.

-LightSquared's plans were derailed when the U.S. Federal Communications Commission in February proposed to stop it from building a high-speed wireless network after tests had found that the network could interfere with GPS services used by everyone from farmers and drivers to airlines and the military.
+LightSquared's plans were derailed by the Federal Communications Commission in February when it said its network could interfere with GPS services used by airlines and the military.

-The blow put LightSquared's future in jeopardy, and Falcone, who has invested more than 60 percent of his $4 billion Harbinger Capital Partners' assets in the venture, has considered filing for voluntary bankruptcy to salvage the company.
+The blow put LightSquared's future in jeopardy, and Falcone, who has invested more than 60 percent of his $4 billion (2 billion pounds) Harbinger Capital Partners' assets in the venture, has considered filing for voluntary bankruptcy to salvage the company.

-Inmarsat, whose satellites provide communications for shipping and aircraft, said that under an amended cooperation deal with the cash-strapped company, it had suspended quarterly payments of nearly $30 million and an overdue payment of $29.6 million for two years.
+Inmarsat, whose satellites provide communications for shipping and aircraft, said that under an amended cooperation deal with the cash-strapped company, it had suspended quarterly payments of nearly $30 million (18 million pounds) and an overdue payment of $29.6 million (18.3 million pounds) for two years.

 "As a result of the amendment announced today, LightSquared will no longer be in default in relation to any payments under the cooperation agreement," Inmarsat said.